Casady History, Family Crest & Coats of Arms

 Early History of the Casady family

-Another 191 words (14 lines of text) covering the years 1143, 1143 and 1740 are included under the topic Early Casady History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Casady research.
+Another 96 words (7 lines of text) covering the years 1143, 1143 and 1740 are included under the topic Early Casady History in all our PDF Extended History products and printed products wherever possible.

 Casady Spelling Variations

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name Casady family name.
 Variations found include Cassidy, Cassady, Cassiday, Cassedy, Cassedey and others.